NOVAC + CAAM Present: The Sauce – a fellowship for emerging Asian American filmmakers in the South

 The Sauce Fellowship is looking for young, emerging creators who have some experience in visual storytelling, but who are interested in learning the basics of documentary filmmaking in a 9-month fellowship program, where they will receive resources, networking opportunities, workshops, mentorship and connection to the distribution platforms of public media.

 Asian and Asian American communities have an exciting and diverse history that influences all aspects of culture in the American South – from cuisine and architecture to dance and fashion.
-The cultural contributions add a flavor that is unique and cialis 10 mg undeniable: The Sauce.
-Unfortunately, Eurocentric ideals have historically dominated American media, limiting the portrayal of the rich and diverse history and resilience of levitra online order the Asian American community.
-This fellowship provides a platform for Asian American stories to be lifted from a personal canada price cialis perspective.
-Our goal is to highlight the contributions of various cultural traditions and put words to challenges and wins of the Asian/Asian American 25 mg viagra communities in the South, while also expanding the pipeline of diverse creators in public media.
+The cultural contributions add a flavor that is unique and undeniable: The Sauce.
+Unfortunately, Eurocentric ideals have historically dominated American media, limiting the portrayal of the rich and diverse history and resilience of the Asian American community.
+This fellowship provides a platform for Asian American stories to be lifted from a personal perspective.
+Our goal is to highlight the contributions of various cultural traditions and put words to challenges and wins of the Asian/Asian American communities in the South, while also expanding the pipeline of diverse creators in public media.

 Am I eligible?